Skip to main content

 Use this file to discover all available pages before exploring further.

-An API key authenticates your REST requests against the Streampixel API.
-Keys are issued per user and scope to the projects that user has access to.
-They are passed in the JSON body of each request alongside your userId.
+API keys authenticate your REST requests.
+Keys are issued per user and inherit that user’s project access.
+Pass the key in the JSON body alongside your userId.

 Generate a key